xchem/xchem-align/README.md

 The following tools are being created, or planned.
 They typically are run in the order described.

+To run these tools you need access to the Diamond file system, or to data from there that has been copied using the `copier` tool.

 ### 1. Copier

 This copies the necessary data from the Diamond file system to create an independent set of files that